liutiantian233/CPP-Project/Wrong book/README.md

 - return the data member `y` of `var1`
 - dereference the pointer `y` and return its value
 - set var1 to y

+# `cin.ignore(100)`

+**True**

+- empty the cin buffer of 100 inputs stored there

+**False**

+- ignore all input from cin except for the value 100
+- prevent cin from getting the value 100 from the input stream
+- stop input for the next 100 milliseconds